jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Some future improvements that we've been considering:
 - sharding the parameter server
 - using OpenMPI as a backend instead of TCP
-- using a different strategy to push the gradients (we we're thinking of pushing the gradients once they hit a norm threshold)
+- using a different strategy to push the gradients (we were thinking of pushing the gradients once they hit a norm threshold)
 - implementing SandblasterLBFGS
+- Taylor series approximation to help mitigate the delayed gradient problem, as seen [here](https://arxiv.org/abs/1609.08326).